 1. What is Flat white?

-As the flat white becomes increasingly popular, more and more coffee shops are beginning to serve it.
-They are listed on the chalkboard of many coffee shops alongside lattes, cortados, and cappuccino.
+As the flat white becomes increasingly popular, more and more coffee shops are beginning to serve it, one of my favorite coffee shops has to be they have the best coffee machines with no doubt.
+They are listed on the chalkboard of many coffee shops alongside lattes, cortados, and cappuccino, if you need help preparing you’re favorite coffee you need to try this Coffee Guide to help you create the perfect cup of coffee you want in the morning.
 But even coffee lover seem to have confusion: what is a flat white?

 Flat white is delicious, full flavored coffee made with espresso and steamed milk, and ideally often decorated with a shape of a fern or a leaf.
 It is richer than latte and creamier than Cappuccino, with a velvety texture of milk and made from the purest extract of the coffee bean.

 As Starbuck introduction, “the Starbuck Flat white is made with two ristretto shots, combined with a thin layer of velvety steamed whole milk and finished with a latte art dot.
 This beverage build is for short and tall version of the beverage” (Ristretto is traditionally a short shot of espresso coffee made with the normal amount of ground coffee but extracted with about half the amount of water).

 History of Flat white